SysKitTeam/docs-spdockit/requirements/sharepoint-on-premises-user-permissions-requirements.md

 2. __SharePoint farm administrator__.
 Required to retrieve SharePoint farm settings.
 3. __Member of SharePoint_Shell_Access role__ on SharePoint Server databases.
 Required to retrieve particular SharePoint farm properties via PowerShell.
 4. Special privileges for the __Service Account__: Service account needs to have privileges listed above as well as the __Log on as a Service__ right.
 [Click here for instructions](http://technet.microsoft.com/en-us/library/cc794944(WS.10).aspx) on how to configure that right.
-5. [Server specific requirements](#internal/requirements/server-load-permission-requirements/) needed to retrieve additional server configuration data (RAM, processors, disk space…) and SQL server configuration information for DB servers.
+5. [Server specific requirements](#internal/requirements/server-load-permission-requirements/) needed to retrieve additional server configuration data (RAM, processors, disk space…) and SQL Server configuration information for DB servers.

 Here is how you can give user these privileges: